austinmama/vsrx/about.md

 Connect your onsite data center or office to the IBM Cloud using VPN tunneling by provisioning your vSRX as a network gateway device.
 You can use an IPsec site-to-site VPN tunnel for secure communication from your enterprise data center or office to your IBM Cloud network.
 Remote access IPsec VPN also is supported.

-For a detailed configuration guide on VPN, refer to the links provided in the topic [VPN](/docs/vsrx?topic=vsrx-working-with-vpn#working-with-vpn).
+For a detailed configuration guide on VPN, see the links provided in the topic [VPN](/docs/vsrx?topic=vsrx-working-with-vpn#working-with-vpn).

 ## Network address translation (NAT)
 {: #network-address-translation-nat-}